-The Pinacoteca Ambrosiana is an art gallery housed in the Palazzo dell'Ambrosiana, which is also home to a famous library, the Biblioteca Ambrosiana.
-Both institutions were founded in the early 17th century by Federico Borromeo.
+The Pinacoteca Ambrosiana is an art gallery housed in the Palazzo dell’Ambrosiana, which is also home to a famous library, the Biblioteca Ambrosiana.
+Both institutions were founded in the early seventeenth century by Federico Borromeo.

 A cultural complex